We all want it: peace of mind.

 One of the best examples of living out your purpose in the midst of fear is the story of David and Goliath.

-Saul (the king) was acting out of fear, he fitted David with armor because he was afraid that this kid was going to hurt himself trying to defend the kingdom, even while Saul is sitting in his tent, scared to death.
+Saul (the king) was acting out of fear.
+He gave David armor because he was afraid that this kid was going to hurt himself trying to defend God and God’s people.
+All the while, Saul was hiding in his tent, scared to death of Goliath.

 Not peace as the world gives

-David says no to all this extra armor, and he picks up his stones.
+David declined the extra armor, and he picked up his stones.

 We all know the story.

-But there’s something that he says whenever he is running up to Goliath that really stuck out in my heart.
+But David said something when he was running up to Goliath that really stuck out in my heart.
 It’s something I try to remember, especially whenever I struggle with fear and desperately need peace of mind.

-David says, “By the power of the living God.”
+David said, “By the power of the living God.”

 That’s how David killed Goliath.
-Not because of the special stone that he picked out, but because he went against this giant having Someone who was greater than him involved.
+It wasn’t the special stones that he picked out, but it was because he went against this giant having Someone who was greater than him involved.

-So the way that we can start having peace, true peace, in our hearts, is when we know we’re acting on behalf of Someone who is greater than us.
-And whenever we know that we have Someone greater than us who’s leading us.
+The way that we can start having true peace in our hearts is by knowing we’re acting on behalf of Someone who is greater than us and are being led by Him.

 Peace of Mind in Real Life

-So you may be thinking, “Ashley, that’s all find and dandy for David, but how does that relate to my life?”
+You may be thinking, “Ashley, that’s all fine and dandy for David, but how does that relate to my life?”

 Now, a lot of people think that my boys are twins because their size is almost exactly the same.
-But their age difference shows up a lot whenever it comes to certain things like heights, especially during this time in my boys’ childhood.
-And my younger son, Emmett, was afraid of heights.
+But their age difference becomes more obvious when it comes to certain scary things like heights, especially during this time in my boys’ childhood.
+My younger son, Emmett, was afraid of heights.

-So afraid that he would not cross the bridge.
+He was so afraid that he refused to cross the bridge.

 But my son still wouldn’t go across.
 He would not go across this bridge for anything.

-So finally, my dad sent my brother up to the swinging bridge, and my brother picked up Emmett and he walked across the bridge holding Emmett in his arms.
+So finally, my dad sent my brother up to the swinging bridge, and my brother picked up Emmett and walked across the bridge while holding him.
 After that, Emmett started running across the bridge, zero fear, happy as could be.
-It was such a stark contrast to just a few moments before, when he was shaking almost to the point of crying.
+It was such a stark contrast to just a few moments before when he was shaking almost to the point of crying.